Wazuh

 6.Create the .env file in the integration app folder, /var/ossec/integrations/ESET-Integration-Wazuh, or set the required variables in the environment:

-•EP_INSTANCE—The ESET product that Wazuh uses to pull detections.
-The options are Yes/No; set Yes if you have an ESET PROTECT instance.
+•EP_INSTANCE—The ESET product that Wazuh uses to pull detections; the options are yes/no. Set yes if you have an ESET PROTECT instance.

-•EI_INSTANCE—The ESET product that Wazuh uses to pull detections.
-The options are Yes/No; set Yes if you have an ESET Inspect instance.
+•EI_INSTANCE—The ESET product that Wazuh uses to pull detections; the options are yes/no. Set yes if you have an ESET Inspect instance.

-•ECOS_INSTANCE—The ESET product that Wazuh uses to pull detection.
-The options are Yes/No; set Yes if you have an ESET Cloud Office Security instance.
+•ECOS_INSTANCE—The ESET product that Wazuh uses to pull detection; the options are yes/no. Set yes if you have an ESET Cloud Office Security instance.

-•INSTANCE_REGION—The location of your ESET PROTECT/ESET Inspect/ESET Cloud Office Security instance.
-The options are: ca, de, eu, jpn, us.
+•INSTANCE_REGION—The location of your ESET PROTECT/ESET Inspect/ESET Cloud Office Security instance; the options are: ca, de, eu, jpn, us.

-•USERNAME_INTEGRATION—The ESET Connect API user login username.
+•USERNAME_INTEGRATION—The ESET Connect API user's email

-•PASSWORD_INTEGRATION—The ESET Connect API user password.
+•PASSWORD_INTEGRATION—The ESET Connect API user's password

 To create the .env file in the /var/ossec/integrations/ESET-Integration-Wazuh folder, use the following command: